bordoley/reactive-js/docs/modules/_functions_.md

 **Returns:** *[Function1](_functions_.md#function1)‹[Function2](_functions_.md#function2)‹TA, TB, T›, T›*

+A function that takes a function `f` as an argument and invokes it with the provided arguments, returning the result.

 ▸ **callWith**<**TA**, **TB**, **TC**, **T**>(`a`: TA, `b`: TB, `c`: TC): *[Function1](_functions_.md#function1)‹[Function3](_functions_.md#function3)‹TA, TB, TC, T›, T›*

+A function operator that invokes a function with a given list of arguments.

 **Type parameters:**